sameera-velicheti/llm-inference-web/testing/puppeteer/puppeteer-guide.md

 #   Step 4 — sending a message produces model response cards
 #   Step 5 — response cards appear grouped together in one turn
 #   Step 6 — deselecting a model excludes it from the next response
-#   Step 7 — reloading the page preserves model names in chat history
-#   Step 8 — searching finds the chat by message content
+#   Step 7 — searching finds the chat by message content
 ```

 ---